Connect with us

-When it comes to health insurance, one of the most important health insurance policies that all Singaporeans and Permanent Residents (PRs) should consider getting is a private integrated shield plan (IP).
+When it comes to health insurance, a private integrated shield plan (IP) is one of the most important policies that all Singaporeans and Permanent Residents (PRs) should consider getting.

 Private integrated shield plans help policyholders cover any potential cost that may be incurred if they are hospitalised, either in public or private hospitals.